By Tyler Tjelmeland

 The first recorded world record in “Ferret Legging” was set in 1972 at 40 seconds, but continued to slowly grow over the ensuing five years until 1977 when Edward Simpkins shattered the world record with a mouth-dropping 5 hour and 10 minute performance.

 The record held until 1981 when Ferret Legger extraordinaire Reg Mellor, who had been legging since he was a young lad when hunting to keep his ferrets dry in the cold months, broke the record with a phenomenal 5 hour 26 minutes performance at the Annual Penine Show at Holfmith, Yorkshire.
-Mellor held the record until just last year (2010) when Frank Bartlett and Christine Farnsworth each broke the record at 5 hours, 30 minutes at a charity event.
+Mellor held the record until just last year (2010) when Frank Bartlett and Christine Farnsworth each broke the record at 5 hours, 30 minutes at a charity event, for the next one Pickup please will be getting clothes donation in miami for the needed.

 The grand daddy of them all each year is held in Richmond, Virginia where many participants come to engage in a battle of “Ferret Legging” at the Richmond Highland Games and Celtic Festival.
 “Ferret Legging” has made an appearance at these games for the past eight years.
 Even with the reoccurring competitions at Richmond, “Ferret Legging” has been called a dying sport and continues to decline in popularity around the world.